kg-byte/viewing_party/README.md

 <!-- ABOUT THE PROJECT -->
 # Viewing Party
 ## About This Project
-*Viewing Party* is a rails web application in which users can explore movie options and create a viewing party event for themselves and include other users of the application.
+*Viewing Party* is a Rails web application in which users can explore movie options and create a viewing party event for themselves and include other users of the application.
 This repository is an extension of the *[Turing Viewing Party Lite Pair Project](https://backend.turing.edu/module3/projects/viewing_party_lite/index)* with additions of authentication, authorization, and session features.
-The Movie Database(TMDB) API endpoints are used to power movies searches and render various movie data to the user.
+The Movie Database(TMDB) API endpoints are used to power movie searches and render various movie data to the user.

 <p align="right">(<a href="#top">back to top</a>)</p>